Home

 Bible Study Online

-Needless-to-say, this is exactly what Isaac and Rebekah would choose to do, for we must also remember that the land of Canaan was in the midst of a serious famine during this time, and God had told Isaac that he was not to go down to the land of Egypt:
+And needless-to-say, staying in the Philistine kingdom, while they'd continued to wait out the Canaan famine -- is exactly what Isaac and Rebekah would choose to do.
+Oh, did you forget about the the Canaan famine?
+Remember that the land of Canaan, was still in the midst of a serious famine during this time.
+And also remember that God had told Isaac, that he was not to go and seek relief, in the land of the Egyptians:

 "Do not go down to Egypt; live in the land where I tell you to live.
 Stay in this land for a while, and I will be with you and will bless you.
 For to you and your descendants I will give all these lands, and will confirm the oath I swore to your father Abraham.
 I will make your descendants as numerous as the stars in the sky and will give them all these lands, and through your offspring all nations on will be blessed, because Abraham obeyed me and kept my requirements, my commands, my decrees and my laws." -- (Genesis 26:2-5)